9 tips and tricks for dealing with difficult clients

 Freelancing might not be the easiest industry, but it does afford a great deal of variety and the potential to create a business on your own terms.
-There's always the drive to find new clients.
+There's always the drive to find new clients worthy of spending ample time on drafting a proposal template.
 Sooner or later you may encounter some who are disagreeable to work with or even experience late freelance payment.
 Building rapport may be something that you do naturally with most clients but, there will be times when this is difficult.

 It is important to know how to deal with difficult clients and how to find the right approach to minimize complications.
 It can be disappointing when clients become hard to please after they hired you on the strength of samples or initial discussions and yet, nothing appears to meet their approval.
 Unfortunately, clients often lay the blame on the freelancer, and often it can be a result of their poor communications or, through changing their minds.
 Utilizing an in-depth freelance contract can resolve some issues as the client has to sign this off first, but some clients may even become angry or frustrated and this is not easy to deal with.
 Guesswork can lead to a project going horribly wrong so, be prepared and take a professional approach.
 This way, you will be able to retain both humor and reputation.

 1. Fully outline the project

 To learn how to deal with difficult clients, the initial goal is to identify exactly what your client needs and what is expected from you.
 Miscommunication is all too common.
 Perhaps the client may be unable to communicate their ideas in a way that is easy to comprehend or, they may not have a thoroughly-detailed plan and this can certainly lead to complications later.
 So, outline it, review it and double-check.
 This alone can limit difficulties.
 Equally, it’s worth having a cast-iron freelance contract in place to act as a buffer against misunderstandings.
 In addition, it’s worth considering the exclusion of endless revisions as part of the contract, and also avoiding spec work.
 Instead, set an additional price for this.